-- How many people will you interact with? - Can you keep 6 feet of space between you and others? - Will you be outdoors or indoors? - What's the length of time that you will be interacting with people?
+How many people will you interact with?

+Can you keep 6 feet of space between you and others?

+Will you be outdoors or indoors?

+What's the length of time that you will be interacting with people?

-Encourage social distancing during your visit
+Encourage social distancing

-- Visit with your friends and family outdoors, when possible.
-If this is not feasible, mal well-ventilated (for example, open windows or doors) and large enough to accommo - Arrange tables and chairs to allow for social distancing.
-People from the same house and don't need to be 6 feet apart from each other. - Consider activities where social distancing can be maintained, like sidewalk chalk art - Try to avoid close contact with your visitors.
-For example, don't shake hands, elbow k verbally greet them. - If possible, avoid others who are not wearing masks or ask others around you to wearing masks or ask others around you to wearing masks or ask others. - Consider keeping a list of people you visited or who visited you and when the visit or contact tracing if someone becomes sick.
+Visit with your friends and family outdoors, when possible.
+If this is not feasible, mal well-ventilated (for example, open windows or doors) and large enough to accommo

+Arrange tables and chairs to allow for social distancing.
+People from the same house and don't need to be 6 feet apart from each other.

+Consider activities where social distancing can be maintained, like sidewalk chalk art

+Try to avoid close contact with your visitors.
+For example, don't shake hands, elbow k verbally greet them.

+If possible, avoid others who are not wearing masks or ask others around you to wearing consider keeping a list of people you visited or who visited you and when the visit of contact tracing if someone becomes sick.